About Catherine

 Catherine Russ works across collage, drawing, painting, and installation.
-Her multidisciplinary practice explores the intersection of memory, material, and language.
+Her multidisciplinary practice navigates the intersections of memory, material, and language.

-Informed by her background in writing, she draws on found imagery, text fragments, and materials such as magazines, charcoal, and paint to construct layered compositions.
-Her work explores narrative, repetition, and the tension between presence and absence.
+Informed by a background in writing, she works with found imagery, text fragments, and materials — including magazines, charcoal, and paint — to construct layered compositions.
+Her practice explores narrative, repetition, and the tension between presence and absence.

-She lives in Ōtautahi Christchurch with her husband Dean, their three sons and a springer spaniel.
+She lives in Ōtautahi Christchurch with her husband Dean, their three sons and an aging springer spaniel.

 Recent Work

-Her work was recently included in Other People’s Parties a group exhibition at the Quiet Dog Gallery in Whakatū Nelson.
+Recently, Catherine’s work was included in Other People’s Parties a group exhibition at the Quiet Dog Gallery in Whakatū Nelson.

 Her process is intuitive and material-led, a negotiation between precision and chance, erasure and accumulation.